jdoleary/Eden/CurrentTasks.md

 - Possible Bug: Does static assets with spaces in their name get published properly (their filepath?)

 ## Tech Debt
+- Warn if a directory is both ignored and included as a static serve directory in config
 - outDirectory should consider multiple projects and not clobber
 - // TODO: Clean up forbidden files, they ruin the JSON
 - Add Sentry for error reporting